KoStard/Pharmony/README.md

 2. test2 -- some comments2; added comments
 3. test3 -- some comments3; added comments
 ```
-In the table `;`'s will be shown as multiple lines.
+In the table `;`s will be shown as multiple lines.
 ```
 test1 - 1. some comments1
         2. added comments